parkerreno/pugetmesh/Meshtastic/recommended-config.md

 Can't find a setting?
 Check the [Meshtastic docs](https://meshtastic.org/docs/configuration/) for more info - each page has tabs for iOS, Android, CLI, and Web.

 ## Fixed Nodes
-_If your node will not be fixed, please use the portable node configuration_
+_If your node will move, please use the portable node configuration_
 # [Radio>Device](#tab/device)
 __Role:__ usually should be `CLIENT` or `CLIENT_MUTE` or other roles as appropriate by situation.
 It is rare that `ROUTER` or `REPEATER` are appropriate, so please consult with the group on Discord before doing so.
 Adding nodes with these roles can negatively impact the mesh.
 The role `ROUTER_CLIENT` (deprecated) should not be used.
 For more information see the [Meshtastic docs](https://meshtastic.org/docs/configuration/radio/device/#roles).